letsdiscodev/docs.letsdisco.dev/docs/get-started/set-up-your-server.md

 You will need a server (VPS, or a Raspberry Pi) to deploy your projects to.
 It's best to use a dedicated machine for disco.
 If you don't have one, [obtain one](/misc/get-a-server) and come back here.

+It should run the latest Ubuntu Server LTS.
+Currently Ubuntu Server 24.04.

 You will also need a dedicated domain name for the server itself (in addition to any domains for the projects you will be deploying).
 We recommend using a subdomain, for example `server.yourdomain.com`.

 ## Step One: disco init